NoamTshabes/Intro-To-Summer25/README.md

 # Intro-To-Summer
- 1. Fork this repository.
+ 1. Download the handout for Intro to summer
- 2. Clone it to your computer.
+ 2. open it with sublime
- 3. Add a python file that prints `"hello world"`.
+ 4. Edit the text file
- 4. Commit & push your changes
+ 5. Submit it here